jannicz/ng-svg-icon-sprite/README.md

 ## Usage

-To use your SVGs as a sprite you need to do 2 things:
+To use your SVGs as a sprite you need to:

 1. Generate the SVG sprite using the provided script
-2. Make use of the `svg-icon-sprite` component with the proper path and name of the sprite file and icon
+2. Include the `svg-icon-sprite` component with the proper sprite path and SVG name

-### 1. Generate the sprite
+### Step 1: Generate the sprite

 Each time you add a new icon, you will have to run the script that generates the sprite.
-Therefore you should add it as a npm script to your package.json:
+You might want to add it to your package.json:

 ```javascript
 "scripts": {